 The Pennsylvania Truancy Toolkit provides resources for educators, child welfare professionals and court personnel to effectively address truancy in their local community.

 The Truancy Workgroup focuses on developing a truancy report implementation strategy, collaboration with the Juvenile Court Judges Commission to identify truancy laws needing clarification or alteration, engaging the medical community as a valued truancy elimination partner at both the state and local levels, and developing tools communities can utilize to address local truancy concerns.
-You can find out more at the Office of Children & Families in the Courts - Truancy.

 |Model Dating Violence Policy|

 Centers for Disease Control (CDC)